Chugai Group Human Rights Initiatives

 Status of the handling of consultations and whistleblower reports regarding human rights

-At the Chugai Group, we have established a point of contact that allows all employees (including contract and temporary employees) to seek consultation on matters concerning the Code of Conduct, including respect for human rights, and to report violations and suspected violations of the Code of Conduct.
+At the Chugai Group, we have established a point of contact that allows all employees (including contract and temporary employees) to seek consultation on matters concerning the Code of Conduct, including respect for human rights, and to report violations and suspected violations of the Chugai Group Code of Conduct.
 Issues reported are investigated impartially and with strict confidentiality to find a solution while respecting the opinion of the person who made the report or consultation.
 Company rules prohibit retaliation or any other disadvantageous treatment of employees who seek consultation or make reports.

 Labor-Management Relations

-In Chugai Group, the Chugai Workers’ Union has been formed and organized with the union member of 4,636 including Chugai Pharmaceutical and its domestic affiliated companies such as Chugai Pharmaceutical Manufacturing, Chugai Clinical Research Center, Chugai Business Solution and Chugai Research Institute for Medical Science as of the end of December in 2022.
+In Chugai Group, the Chugai Workers’ Union has been formed and organized with the union member of 4,559 including Chugai Pharmaceutical and its domestic affiliated companies such as Chugai Pharmaceutical Manufacturing, Chugai Clinical Research Center, Chugai Business Solution and Chugai Research Institute for Medical Science as of the end of December in 2023.
 Regular meetings between the management and the union are held at various levels in keeping close communication and building upon cooperative, sound labor-management relations based on trust.

 Response to the UK Modern Slavery Act